 Foundation Fixes is the work between Investor Visible and ready to send.
 This phase bridges My Vault and the Raise Plan.
 It makes sure the deck will not create preventable objections before outreach scales.

-A real Raise Plan, week three of an 8-week raise.
+A sample Raise Plan, week three of an 8-week raise.

-Three phases.
+Four phases.
 Foundation Fixes complete.
-Outreach Engine in progress.
-Active Conversations queued.
+Evidence Layer in progress.
+Diligence Readiness queued.
 Time estimates per task.
-Coach updates as outcomes land.
+Coach can propose updates when the founder logs new outcomes or blockers.

-Example: seed-stage HR-tech founder, week 3 of an 8-week raise.
+Example: seed-stage HR-tech founder, week 3 of an 8-week raise plan.
 Anonymized.

 Starting from Investor Visible.
 Updated as you and the Coach work.